AnneLonero/Clinical_Trials_Research_Project/README.md

 ### Observational and Interventional Studies - Supervised Learning Model

-* After cleaning the dataframe, we ended up with 4936 rows of data including both Interventinal and Observational studies.
+* After cleaning the dataframe, we ended up with 4957 rows of data including both Interventinal and Observational studies.
 We determined that `Status` column will be our target, then dropped the `Unknown Status` since it doesn't serve any purpose for our analysis.
-We then placed the studies status in 2 buckets. `High_chance` includes `Completed, Recruiting, Enrolling by invitation` and `low_chance` includes `Withdrawn, Terminated, Suspendended, Not yet recruiting, and Active, not Recruiting`.
+We then placed the studies status in 2 buckets. `High_chance` includes `Completed, Recruiting, Enrolling by invitation`, and `low_chance` includes `Withdrawn, Terminated, Suspendended, Not yet recruiting, and Active, not Recruiting`.

-* The targeted data is skewed toward `high_chance`, 3079 datapoint versus 1051 data point for `low_chance`.
+* The targeted data is skewed toward `high_chance`, 3091 datapoint versus 1414 data point for `low_chance`.
 Subsequently, it shows the same trend in the training and testing dataset.

-*  A supervised learning model was created using `BalancedRandomForest`, and the balanced accuracy score for the model is only about 58%.
+*  A supervised learning model was created using `BalancedRandomForest`, and the balanced accuracy score for the model is only about 59%.

-* The precision for `high_chance` is 75% with sensitivity is 61% which makes F1 score is 0.67.
+* The precision for `high_chance` is 75% with sensitivity is 60% which makes F1 score is 0.67.

+* The model was then resampled but did not yeild a better result with the balance accuracy scores are `NaiveRandomSampling`: 51%, `SMOTE`: 50%, `UnderSampling`: 50%, and `Combination(OverandUnder)Sampling`: 55%.

+* The list of the features sorted in the descending order by the importance shows that `actual_duration` and `enrollment_count` are the two leading important features.

 ### Observational Studies ONLY - Supervised Learning Model